 In 1997 Eliyahu Goldratt published a business novel titled Critical Chain in which he introduced a new way of scheduling and executing projects similar to the more familiar Critical Path method.
 Goldratt's version removes many of the estimating games that go on between managers and their staff.
 This results in projects that typically deliver in about 75 percent of the normal time.
-In this week's column, Clarke Ching demonstrates some of the ideas from Critical Chain and will show how to use it easily within agile projects.
+In this column, Clarke Ching demonstrates some of the ideas from Critical Chain and will show how to use it easily within agile projects.

 In practice the Critical Chain technique has been used in multi-billion-dollar and multi-year projects, but I'll demonstrate the ideas using an extremely simplified example of a small project with just one developer and one project manager.
 The project manager and the developer have broken down the featureset into six tasks-A, B, C, D, E, and F-which can be performed sequentially.